jason-bowen-zheng/count/README.md

   We have extra system by module.

 # Command
-  We have several command to control data, you can find them by typing `key-word`.<br>
+  We have several command to control data, you can find them by typing `key-word`.
   Command  | Use
   ---------|-------------
   `(v)add` | add data